Skip to main content

 Objective 1.b.
 Involving students in the process of self-reflection/self-assessment on a regular basis (assessment for and as learning).

-Goals set during Student-Family-Teacher (SFT) conferences this year show growth across the grades.
+Goals set with students early in the school year and reflected on during Student-Family-Teacher (SFT) conferences show growth across the grades.
 An increasing number of students’ goals are more specific and focused on skills for learning (Approaches to Learning).
 Student voice came through in the phrasing of many of the goals.

 The reflections on the goals set during SFTs show that many students were supported to take intentional steps towards achieving their goals.
 Some also indicated they felt they had achieved their goals, and therefore, set new ones for the remainder of the year.